Employers and employees, please take note: Overtime entitlement may take you by surprise.

 If a claim is not discoverable when applying the two-year limitation period, then it is possible that this two-year period may be extended – sometimes even as far as 6 years!

-Evangelista allowed us to see that the Courts are willing to award entitlements such as holiday and vacation pay even after the two-year period has expired.
-The more recent case of Fernandes, shows that the courts are even willing to extend this to include overtime pay.
+E. allowed us to see that the Courts are willing to award entitlements such as holiday and vacation pay even after the two-year period has expired.
+The more recent case of F. v.
+G. shows that the courts are even willing to extend this to include overtime pay.
 What other claims this may be extended to remains to be seen.

-If you have any questions as to your rights and responsibilities as an employer or an employee with regard to overtime pay or holiday pay, or questions regarding your employment in general, feel free to contact the legal professionals at MONKHOUSE LAW.
+If you have any questions about your rights and responsibilities as an employer or an employee regarding overtime pay or holiday pay, or questions regarding your employment, feel free to contact the legal professionals at Monkhouse Law Employment Lawyers.